Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 A buyer persona lets you zero-in on exactly who your ideal customer is and gives you a well-rounded understanding of this person.
 Buyer personas also let you get inside your ideal customer’s head.

-A marketing strategy without a buyer persona is like starting a road trip to a specific destination without having even looked at a map first.
+A B2B inbound marketing strategy without a buyer persona is like starting a road trip without having even looked at a map first.
 While you know where you want to end up and have a general idea of what direction to travel, you have no idea of how to actually get there.

 With a buyer persona clearly defining who your ideal customer is, the issues they’re trying to resolve, and some of the things that make them tick, you can craft content that meets their needs at every stage of their buyer’s journey.

-Put simply, a buyer persona is the foundation of a marketing strategy.
-Every part of a marketing effort -- from conducting further research to developing tactics -- centers around engaging your ideal customer and nurturing them from a prospect to a satisfied customer.
+Put simply, a buyer persona is the foundation of B2B inbound marketing tactics.
+Every part of a B2B content marketing strategy -- from conducting further research to developing tactics -- centers around engaging your ideal customer and nurturing them from a prospect to a satisfied customer.

 The cornerstone of a solid buyer persona is research.
 Without it, determining who your ideal customer is will be based strictly on conjecture and speculation.